Targeted therapy for advanced melanoma

-Cancer cells often become resistant to targeted therapy drugs.
-If this happens, your doctor will change your treatment and may suggest trying another type of targeted therapy.
+Cancer cells may become resistant to targeted therapy drugs over time.
+If this happens, your doctor will suggest trying another type of systemic therapy.

 Learn more about:

 Listen to podcasts on New Cancer Treatments – Immunotherapy and Targeted Therapy and Making Treatment Decisions

 The side effects of targeted therapy will vary depending on which drugs you are given.
 Common side effects include fever, tiredness, loss of appetite, joint aches and pains, nausea, rash and other skin problems, diarrhoea, and high blood pressure.
 Ask your treatment team for advice about dealing with any side effects.

 |It’s important to let your doctor know immediately of any side effects.
 If left untreated, some side effects can become serious.|